 ASLA’s exclusive membership comprises less than 1.5% of all licensed lawyers nationwide.
 ASLA is both highly selective in extending invitations and in determining which specialties to include for a given state.
 Because many specialties typically include listings for Top 100 Lawyers and Top 40 Lawyers Under 40, in order to remain selective we ensure that each specialty in a state has a sufficient number of practicing lawyers to merit inclusion.
 Those states with relatively low populations of practicing lawyers often will support only one or two specialties.
 ASLA monitors practice trends from year to year prior to extending invitations in each state.

-ASLA’s entire selection process is conducted manually by lawyers.
+ASLA’s selection process is conducted manually by lawyers.
 Prospective members initially are evaluated based on publicly-available information, although member nominations also are accepted from current members, other lawyers, and past clients.
 Self-nominations and nominations from public relations firms or advertising agencies are not accepted.

-The selection process consists of a rigorous, manual, multi-stage review:
+The selection process dating back to 2012 consists of a rigorous, manual review:

 ASLA’s lawyers comprehensively review available information for each candidate, including a review of firm websites, client assessments, and publicly-available filings, which may include: verdicts, settlement information, and information regarding transactions.
 Each candidate is assessed based on such criteria as educational accomplishments, involvement and leadership in bar associations and professional organizations, activities within their community, and demonstrated legal achievement.
 In the case of younger lawyers, ASLA also evaluates indications of developing success, both in a candidate’s day-to-day practice and in serving the profession.